When is a building permit required in Toronto? | Renovation Quotes

 Make sure that detailed floor plans are submitted alongside the permit, and these will need to include dimensions for each level of your home.
 It is important to list the location of smoke alarms or carbon monoxide detectors as well as plumbing fixtures, even if they won’t be affected by your project.

 The full construction details of your project must be carefully outlined, including the proposed building materials, specifications of roof, floor and wall assemblies.
 If you are planning on creating a new opening in your home, either by way of a door or tearing down an existing wall, you will need to indicate the plan for these alterations.
-If your plans do involve tampering with the existing plumbing, you will have to indicate this in a Plumbing Data Sheet which can be found here.
+If your plans do involve tampering with the existing plumbing, you will have to indicate this in a Plumbing Data Sheet.

 Small residential additions and garages